peterddrummond/xspde_matlab/doc/source/projects.rst

 Graphing saved data
 -------------------

-If the ``in`` metadata is still available in an interactive session, just type
+If the filename is still available in an interactive session workspace, just type

 ::

-    xgraph('', in)
+    xgraph(in.file)

 which tells :func:`xgraph` to use the file-name already present in ``in``.

-More generally, one can use a file name directly in :func:`xgraph`, which works with any file type.
+More generally, one can use any file name directly in :func:`xgraph`, which works with either matlab or HDF5 file types.
 Once the data is saved in a file by running :func:`xsim` or :func:`xspde` with an input ``filename``, just type:

 ::